 shilojackson.com

-To recreate what I see as accurately and precisely as I can on canvas is very challenging and rewarding.
 The items used in each piece usually have some personal meaning to me, or they simply make me smile.
-I use items found during my travels, souvenirs, work from other artists whom I admire or aspire to their greatness, and little random things that speak to me.
-The fortune cookie sayings can be so profound and strange, I am compelled to use them in each piece.
-The end result is an introspective painting that reflects what I was going through at the time the painting was set up.
+I use items and ephemera found during travels, souvenirs, work from other artists whom I admire or aspire to their greatness, and little random things that speak to me.
+The end result is an introspective painting that reflects what I was going through in my head at the time the painting was created.
 A sort of self-portrait.
-Most are whimsical.
-Some have hidden meaning.
 I leave it up to the viewer to interpret what that meaning is.
 In doing so, they become part of the experience, extolling their own experiences with what they are viewing.